Paul K. Sybrowsky: Early life and education

 Sybrowsky was born in Salt Lake City, Utah to Paul H. Sybrowsky and his wife, Elizabeth "Betty" Ann Fowler Sybrowsky.

 Sybrowsky received a bachelor's degree from Brigham Young University (BYU).
 He had started his education at what was then called the Church College of Hawaii, now known as Brigham Young University–Hawaii.
 He has served as a member of the President's Leadership Council at both BYU and BYU–Hawaii.
 He has also served as chair of the Provo Public Library board.

 Business experience

 During his professional career, Sybrowsky worked as an executive for several corporations.
 He worked for a time as the general manager of the American Library Services division of Ameritech.
-He later worked at library automation giant Dynix, Inc. Sybrowsky was one of the co-founders of the company.
+He later worked at library automation giant Dynix, Inc was one of the co-founders of the company.

+He was honored by the American Library Association with the ALA Medal of Excellence in 2000 for his support of the Snowbird Leadership Institute and Trustee commitment.

 During his career he worked for several years in Canada and in England for a time.
 Sybrowsky co-founded Management Dynamics with his son, Joel, among others.
 Similar to others he was involved with, this company was also involved in library services.